8211227ALSC/Dito-mo-ilagay-name-ng-repo/README.md

 NTCIAN Ann Loraine S. Ching | Discord @annching

 ##### License
-This project is licensed under the The Unlicensed - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.